Zistack/Satisfactory-Optimizer/README.md

    The number of items produced by this recipe per minute for each item produced.

- * "power consumption": Real

-   The power consumption of all of the machines used to produce this recipe.

-### "machines": {"Machine": Real, ...}
+### "power_augmentation_recipes": {"Recipe": {*}, ...}

-The "machines" entry reports the number of each type of machine that is used in the factory.
+The "power_augmentation_recipes" entry reports recipe statistics for the power augmentation recipes that were manually specified in the problem description.
-As it is the sum of potentially fractional values, and a single machine cannot be used for more than one recipe, this is really a lower bound on the actual number of machines that you will have to build.
-It can still be used to get an idea of how the production is distributed.
+The format is the same, except for an additional field:

+ * "total_power_augmentation_factor": Real

+   The _total_ power augmentation factor contributed by all machines using this recipe.

 ### "total_power_consumption": Real

-Lastly, the "total_power_consumption" entry reports the total power consumption of the entire factory, in MW.
+The "total_power_consumption" entry reports the total power consumption of the entire factory, in MW.
 Negative values imply that the factory actually _generates_ power.

+### "total_machine_count": Real

+The "total_machine_count" entry reports the total number of machines used in the factory plan.
+The same caveats about the use of fractional machines for the "machines" entry applies here as well.

 # Appendix